-1. Head and mesosoma without distinct maculation; inner surface of metatibia with strong longitudinal keirotrichiate ridge above which is a broad, depressed shining marginal area -.
-Mesoscutellum and usually face and mesoscutum with well-developed yellow maculation; inner surface of metatibia with keirotrichiate area broad, nearly reaching upper margin of metatibia 2(1).
-Setae along upper margin of worker metatibia and some males partly plumose; clivulus bordering elevated keirotrichiate median zone of inner surface of metatibia forming abrupt slope -.
-Setae along upper margin of worker metatibia and males at most plumose on apical one-fifth or one-sixth of margin; clivulus bordering keirotrichiate median zone of inner surface of metatibia forming gentle slope to shining upper glabrate zone 3(2 -.
-Mesoscutellum well projected posteriorly, extending over propodeum as far as posterior propodeal angle (change in slope between basal area and posterior surface); malar area linear or at least narrower than 0.5x diameter of third flagellomere; vein M of forewing straight and ending at or shortly after 1m-cu 4(3 -.
-Basal area of propodeum pubescent; basal veins either confluent with or distad 1cu-a Heterotrigona (Platytrigona) Moure
+1. Head and mesosoma without distinct maculation; inner surface of metatibia with strong longitudinal keirotrichiate ridge above which is a broad, depressed shining marginal area 2 Mesoscutellum and usually face and mesoscutum with well-developed yel--. low maculation; inner surface of metatibia with keirotrichiate area broad, nearly reaching upper margin of metatibia Austroplebeia Moure 2(1).
+Setae along posterior margin of worker metatibia and some males partly plumose; clivulus bordering elevated keirotrichiate median zone of inner sur-Setae along posterior margin of worker metatibia and males at most plumose -. on apical one-fifth or one-sixth of margin; clivulus bordering keirotrichiate median zone of inner surface of metatibia forming gentle slope to shining posterior glabrate zone Papuatrigona Michener & Sakagami Mesoscutellum short, not or only slightly projecting over metanotum; malar 3(2). area variable, typically as long as diameter of diameter of third flagellomere or greater but sometimes approximately 0.5-0.75× diameter of third flagellomere; vein M of forewing bent at trace of 1m-cu (genus Heterotrigona Schwarz) 4 Mesoscutellum well projected posteriorly, extending over propodeum as far -. as posterior propodeal angle (change in slope between basal area and posterior surface); malar area linear or at least narrower than 0.5× diameter of third flagellomere; vein M of forewing straight and ending at or shortly after 1m-cu Tetragonula Moure 4(3).
+Basal area of propodeum glabrous, at most with apicolateral patches of setae; basal vein distad 1cu-a Heterotrigona (Sahulotrigona), n. subgen.
+Basal area of propodeum pubescent; basal vein either confluent with or distad 1cu-a Heterotrigona (Platytrigona) Moure